 But also…the truth is, you like it.
 You get the appeal.
 Led Zeppelin really are pretty fucking great and deserve to have their name scribbled on notebooks and carved into desks.
 Pink Floyd, you won’t fully check them out till later, but you’ll like them too eventually.
 And it’s 1987, and pop metal is suddenly huge, and everywhere.
 Poison and Bon Jovi are kind of lame, but Van Halen are all right, and you like that new Aerosmith album, the one with “Dude (Looks Like a Lady)”.
 Speaking of which, next year you’re going to buy a guitar magazine with a picture of Tom Keifer from Cinderella, because you want to play songs from Long Cold Winter, and he’ll have long dark hair and eye makeup and his blousy shirt is going to be open, showing off his sweaty pasty white chest, and it’s going to raise a few awkward questions in your mind.
 Middle school.
 It’s a weird time.

 You buy the cassette single of “Sweet Child O’ Mine,” because it’s wicked cool.
 (Too late to be rad.
 To early to be just awesome.)
 You’ll eventually buy the whole album, but you’ll do it on a class trip to Quebec, because you don’t want your parents to know you’ve bought it, because to be honest, it’s pretty crass, even compared to the rest of this stuff.
-But as much of a jerk as Axl Rose is, Slash is an amazing guitarist.
+Some of the lyrics on G’n’R Lies are especially questionable, but it’s undeniable that Slash is an amazing guitarist.

 Oh yeah — because you’re taking guitar lessons.
 You were thinking maybe drums, but your cousin’s now ex-husband, the one who’s a professional musician, he lets you try out his drum set and lets you know, as politely as possible, that you suck at it.
 But guitar is fun, and your guitar teacher is patient enough with a nerdy kid who can barely plunk out “Tom Dooley,” and he shows you some Steve Vai riffs and Randy Rhoads licks.
 You’re not going to practice enough, but you’re going to have fun buying tablature and half-figuring out songs, including “Stairway.”
 Obviously.